jpic/yourlabs/docs/runner.rst

 any.
 Anyway, it will delete and re-create the pidfile with the actual pid.

 This is implemented in the `runner.Runner.concurrency_security` method.

+However, if a concurrent runner checks for the pidfile **before** the other one writes it, then it will result in concurrent processes.
+That should only happen during stress tests.

 Advocacy
 --------